 "Too Much Digital Drama: A Better Approach to Online Discourse and Conflict”

-Barely over twenty-years old, the Web has irrevocably changed how we live and work.
+Celebrating its twenty-fifth anniversary, the Web has irrevocably changed how we live and work.
 However, along with all the positive developments the Internet has given us, there’s a dark side we’re often too willing to overlook.
 Conflict is an inevitable part of life, but when unresolved conflict rises to the level where it negatively impacts our personal or professional lives, we need to take note.
 In her keynote address, Andrea Weckerle will explore the current online landscape, discuss the different types of online antagonists and conflict issues that you’re most likely to come across, and offer suggestions for change.

 Registration and Continental Breakfast (students)